 - No Time or longitudinal analysis.

-- Based on 3 and further discussion, we will continue refining the course materials.
+- Based course discussion and student feedback, we will continue refining the course materials.

 Course Fee: 4 days course

 Entire Summer Course: (can choose up to eleven courses)